jrpotter/notebook/notes/memory/caches.md

 A **cache** is a storage device that acts as a staging area for data objects stored in a larger, slower device.
 The process of using a cache is known as **caching**.

+A cache that only holds instructions is called an **i-cache**.
+A cache that holds only program data is called a **d-cache**.
+A cache that holds both instructions and data is called a **unified cache**.

 %%ANKI
 Basic
 What is a cache?